Salute (musician): Life and career

 To escape the racism they were experiencing in Austria, Nyajo moved to Brighton for university later in 2014, where they studied music production and sound engineering.
 They left the following year, and in November 2015, they released the Gold Rush EP, which included "Colourblind" featuring Abra.
 Nyajo then moved to Manchester with a friend in 2016 on the grounds that it was cheaper to live there.
 After finding a dwelling next to Manchester Arena, Nyajo released the mini-album My Heart.
 In late 2017, their grandmother and grandfather died.
 Nyajo responded by producing a trio of EPs, Condition I, Condition II, and Condition III, which came out between 2018 and 2019.
 In an April 2019 interview with Vice, they described the EPs as consisting of "memories", "pain and feeing shitty"[sic], and "hope".

 In May 2018, they contributed keyboards and programming for Charli XCX's "5 in the Morning".
 They released the EPs Ultra Pool and Shield in August 2022 and May 2023.
 Shield was their first to include their own vocals and charted at number 12 on the Official Vinyl Singles Chart the following October.
 Shield included "Run Away With You", which featured No Rome, "Feels Like My Hands Are On Fire", which was co-produced by George Daniel, and "Peach" with Sammy Virji.
 In December 2023, Nyajo was nominated for Best Electronic/Dance Act at the 2024 MOBO Awards.
 The following July, Nyajo released the album True Magic, a concept album based on the concept of racing Japanese cars.
 The album featured contributions from Rina Sawayama, Karma Kid, Disclosure, Sam Gellaitry, なかむらみなみ, Empress Of, Léa Sen, Piri, and Leilah, most of whom were friends of theirs.
 It charted at number 5 on the UK Dance Albums Chart.

+In June 2026, they released "Check Check" as a single for their album Infinite Passion.
+The album is scheduled to release on June 12, 2026.